ATTENTION: This publication is a hybrid journal allowing either:

 Traditional manuscript submission

-Open Access (author-pays OA) manuscript submission at the discounted rate of $1,950 per article
+Open Access (author-pays OA) manuscript submission at the discounted rate of US$2195 per article, as of 1 January 2022.

 The OA option, if selected, enables unrestricted public access to the article via IEEE Xplore.
 The OA option will be offered to the author at the time the manuscript is submitted.
 If selected, the OA fee must be paid before the article is published in the journal.
 If you have unusual circumstances about this, please contact the Editor-in-Chief.